garrandall/popular-music-data/tracks/what-s-going-on-all-star-tribute.md

 You see war is not the answer

 For only love can conquer hate

 You know we've got to find a way
 To bring some lovin' here today

 Barricades, can't block our way

 Don't punish me with brutality

 Talk to me
 So you can see

 Oh what's going on
 What's going on
 Yeah what's going on
-Ahh what's going on
+Ah what's going on

 What's going on in a world filled with pain